-- 11. Maintain the wetland to prevent loss of area of ponded water available for emergent vegetation due to sedimentation and/or accumulation of plant material. - 12.
-Obtain local assistance for specifications on plants to be used, planting schedule, soil requirements, mulch requirements, etc. - 13.
-Construction debris cannot be disposed of in the facility or used as fill in the embankment. - 14.
-If the wetland area or sediment forebay is used as a sediment control measure during active construction, the performance sureties will not be released until sediment has been cleaned out of the wetland or forebay and elevations and grades have been reestablished as noted in the approved stormwater management plan for post-construction runoff control. - 15.
-Stormwater wetlands must be designed with the recommended proportion of depths.
-The four basic depths and descriptions are: - a) Deepwater: 1.5-6 feet below normal pool elevation.
+- (j) Surrounding slopes must be stabilized by planting to aid in trapping pollutants and preventing them from entering the wetland. - (k) Maintain the wetland to prevent loss of area of ponded water available for emergent vegetation due to sedimentation and/or accumulation of plant material. - (1) Obtain local assistance for specifications on plants to be used, planting schedule, soil requirements, mulch requirements, etc. - (m) Construction debris cannot be disposed of in the facility or used as fill in the embankment. - (n) If the wetland area or sediment forebay is used as a sediment control measure during active construction, the performance sureties will not be released until sediment has been cleaned out of the wetland or forebay and elevations and grades have been reestablished as noted in the approved stormwater management plan for post-construction runoff control. - (o) Stormwater wetlands must be designed with the recommended proportion of depths.
+The four basic depths and descriptions are: - (1) Deepwater: 1.5 6 feet below normal pool elevation.
 This includes the outlet micropool and deep water channels through the wetland.
-This zone supports little emergent wetland vegetation but may support floating or submerged vegetation. - b) Low marsh: 6-18 inches below normal pool elevation or water surface elevation.
-This zone is suitable for the growth of several emergent wetland species. - c) High marsh: 6 inches or less below normal pool elevation.
+This zone supports little emergent wetland vegetation but may support floating or submerged vegetation. - (2) Low marsh: 6-18 inches below normal pool elevation or water surface elevation.
+This zone is suitable for the growth of several emergent wetland species. - (3) High marsh: 6 inches or less below normal pool elevation.
 This zone will support a greater density and diversity of wetland vegetation than the low marsh.
-The high marsh area shall have a greater surface area to volume ratio than the low marsh area. - d) Semi-wet zone: Areas above normal pool elevation inundated by larger storm events.
-This area supports vegetation that can survive periodic flooding.
+The high marsh area shall have a greater surface area to volume ratio than the low marsh area. - (4) Semi-wet zone: Areas above normal pool elevation inundated by larger storm events.
+This area supports vegetation that can survive periodic flooding